quicwg/multipath/draft-ietf-quic-multipath.md

 MUST be treated as their Path Identifier is 0.
 Also, the Path Identifier for the connection ID specified in the "preferred address" transport parameter is 1.

+Endpoints use PATH_ABANDON frame to inform the peer of the retirement of associated Path Identifier.
+When there is not enough unused Path Identifiers, endpoints SHOULD send MAX_PATHS frame to inform the peer that new Path Identifiers are available.

 # Path Setup and Removal {#setup}